marouane-edghoughi/reactjs-portfolio/README.md

 ## Setup

-To view this project visit the [live demo](https://www.edghoughi.com/) or clone this repository:
+To view this project visit the [live demo](https://www.edghoughi.com/) or by cloning this repository:

 ```
 git clone https://github.com/marouane-edghoughi/reactjs-portfolio.git